kuantingkuo/TC_algorithm/README.md

 ### Output

-The following files are generated in the `output_path` directory:
+The following files are generated in the `output_path` directory (within the case subfolder):

 - `irt_objects_mask.dat`
 - `irt_objects_output.txt`